 At the end of every quarter, I share a snapshot of my current finances.
 This includes what I’m invested in, their values and the change over time.
-The goal in sharing this information is to show it’s possible to make money investing in super-simple ways without the need to watch the latest news.
+The goal of sharing this information is to show it’s possible to make money investing in super-simple ways without the need to watch the latest news.

 If you want to look back at past investment reports, you can view them all in one handy place or check out these links to the past few: